Frequently asked questions about Flu and Flu Vaccines

 Flu vaccination successfully reduces illness during the winter, and the illness can sometimes be very serious.
 In the UK, attitudes to flu are muddled by the fact that the vaccine is usually only offered free to people in designated “high-risk” categories – usually people at special risk from complications (check with your GP to see if you are entitled to free vaccination).
 In other countries, the situation is different.
 In the USA, for example, annual vaccination for healthy working adults is very much a routine, and is widely regarded as an important health benefit.
 Key workers, highly paid staff, those working in direct contact with the general public or in public places, staff in large open plan offices (i.e. sharing the same air) and staff who simply have caring employers, are among those generally offered free vaccination in the workplace.
 While there is certainly a benefit to employers in helping staff stay healthy, flu vaccination protects your leisure time and your family as well, and not just your ability to work.
 Don’t forget, the flu season begins at Christmas, and ends around the Easter break.

-It is considered sensible to avoid alcohol for several hours, but this is not an absolute rule: if you must drink, drink moderately.
+It is considered sensible to avoid excessive alcohol for several hours, but this is not an absolute rule: if you must drink, drink moderately.

-Most flu vaccines are administered by injection into the deltoid muscle, so it is generally considered sensible to avoid strenuous exercise for several hours after vaccination, though this is not an absolute rule: if you do go, take it easy.
+Most flu vaccines are administered by injection into the deltoid muscle, so it is generally considered sensible to avoid strenuous upper body exercise for several hours after vaccination, though this is not an absolute rule: if you do go, take it easy.

 Contact your flu vaccination provider to speak with a medical professional.